RaheesAhmed/next-state/CONTRIBUTING.md

 # Contributing to next-state

 We love your input!
-We want to make contributing to next-state as easy and transparent as possible, whether it's:
+We want to make contributing to nextjs-state as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code